 - Public Libraries Online: Senior Programming

 - Mid-Life Adult Programming Ideas

 New York State Offices for the Aging provide a variety of resources, programs and services to enable seniors to maintain independents and self-directed lifestyles.
 Click below for more information about your local county office:

-NYS Senior Citizens’ Resource Guide - Official information and services from the New York State Office for the Aging.
+- NYS Office of the Aging – Official information and services from the New York State Office for the Aging.

 - Savvy Senior – A national information service devoted to older Americans and their caregivers.